 The deadline to file returns in Canada typically falls on April 30, 2021.

-There are several ways to check on the status of your return/refund with the CRA.
-You can check it online in one of three ways depending on whether your return is individual or corporate (T2):
+You can check on the status of your return or refund with the CRA one of three ways depending on whether your return is individual or corporate (T2):

-- My Account - usable for individual tax returns (which includes sole proprietorships).
-From a web browser you can view the status of your return, your notice of assessment, modify your return, enter/edit direct deposit information, make payments, get information on your RRSP and TFSA accounts, submit documents, update your contact information, and more.
+- Individual online accounts with CRA are for individual tax returns, including sole proprietorships and partnerships.
+From a web browser, you can view the status of your return, your notice of assessment, modify your return, enter/edit direct deposit information, make payments, get information on your Registered Retirement Savings Plan (RRSP) and Tax-Free Savings Accounts (TFSA), submit documents, update your contact information, and more.

-- From a mobile device using the MyCRA application (for individual tax returns).
-MyCRA allows you to view the status of your return and your notice of assessment, your RRSP/TFSA contribution limits, manage direct deposits, and update your contact information.
+- The MyCRA web app allows you to view the status of your return, your notice of assessment, your RRSP/TFSA contribution limits, manage direct deposits, and update your contact information.

-- My Business Account (for corporate tax returns) - From a browser you can file, view, and check the status of your return.
-You can also manage direct deposits, address changes, and file Notices of Objection for disputed returns.
+- Business accounts with CRA are for corporate tax returns.
+From a browser, you can file, view, and check the status of your return.
+You also can manage direct deposits, address changes, and file Notices of Objection for disputed returns.